soramitsu/vue-kakuyaku/packages/core/README.md

 }
 ```

-> We use `expose` keyword, trying to follow [existing Vue semantics](https://vuejs.org/api/options-state.html#expose) around this keyword.
+> We follow [existing Vue semantics](https://vuejs.org/api/options-state.html#expose) around the `expose` keyword.

-This utility is a bit low-level and not very useful for a very common case - when you need to set up an async action, based on reactive parameters.
-The next section gives a solution for it.
+This utility is a bit low-level.
+One of the very common cases when this utility is not very useful is when you need to set up an async action based on reactive parameters.
+The next section provides a solution for this scenario.

 ### Reactively parametrised scope with `useParamScope()`

-Such a common scenario: use have a reactive `userId` and you need to fetch a user data, according to the ID.
+Consider the following common scenario: you have a reactive `userId` and you need to fetch user data for the given ID.
 Additionally, you might need to set up some reactive logic around it.

-Here is how it might look with `useParamScope()`:
+Here is how it might look when you use `useParamScope()`:

 ```ts
 const userId = ref(1)